Blog

 5. Construction

-This stage covers slab, frame, lock-up, services, and fit-out, all built to the National Construction Code (NCC).
+This stage covers slab, frame, lock-up, services, and internal fit-out, all built to meet the National Construction Code (NCC) and relevant Queensland standards.

 6. Completion & Handover